Comparison of Two-Level System Microwave Losses in Pure Bulk Microcrystalline Nb2O5 and NbO2 Oxide Samples: Results

 \subsection{Control Measurements}

-In Fig.\ref{control} we show control measurements of $Q_\text{i}$ versus VNA output power for the empty cavity and the cavity loaded with a bare sapphire substrate.
-This figure shows the intrinsic quality factor, which was of the order of 200k for the empty cavity and of the order of 1M for the cavity loaded with an empty clean sapphire substrate.
-Note that at low microwave power the quality factor does not go down.
-Therefore we conclude that these test measurements, without any sample installed, confirmed the expected absence of the TLS signature.
-Surprisingly, we find that the sapphire substrate dramatically improves the quality factor compared to the empty cavity.
+In Fig.\ref{control} we show control measurements of $Q_\text{i}$ versus VNA output power for the empty cavity ( nothing installed in the groove ) and the cavity loaded with a bare, clean sapphire substrate in the groove (no oxide sample on the substrate).
+Before installation of the empty cavity or the sapphire-loaded cavity in the He-3 cooler, the cavity underwent the cleaning procedure described above.
+The figure shows the intrinsic quality factor, which was of the order of 200\,k for the empty cavity and of the order of 1\,M for the cavity loaded with an bare, clean sapphire substrate.
+Note that at low microwave power the $Q_\text{i}$ does not go down.
+Therefore, these control measurements indicate that a pronounced TLS-like signature is not observed within the explored power range and sensitivity of our baseline cavity, where other residual-loss mechanisms (e.g., surface-related losses including possible subgap state contributions \cite{Kubo2022, Gurevich2023} and/or trapped flux \cite{Posen2016, Huang2016}) may dominate losses at low temperatures.

+Surprisingly, we find that loading the cavity with a bare, clean sapphire substrate dramatically improves the quality factor compared to the empty cavity with nothing installed in the groove.
+We attribute this to the increased concentration of the electric field around the substrate when it is introduced.
+This reduces electric field interactions with imperfectly machined walls or any native oxide on the walls.
+Both these examples may reduce the quality factor, but do not produce TLS-like losses.
+Further studies of this effect is the subject of future work.